Side Trips Make Work Travel Fun

 UNLESS you scope out the cool spots to stop along the way.
 We missed some attractions on the way down, like the Collin Street Bakery in Corsicana, and Cooper Farms Peaches in Fairfield, but they’re on our list for the next trip.
 We planned to pick up their famous jerky at Woody’s Smokehouse in Centerville, but we were deep into plot development for our next novel and were miles past the turnoff when we realized it.

 Then the fun began.
 We discovered Old Town Spring, TX.
 We started in the museum.
-A long-time resident of Spring gave us the history of the items on display and we with some of them.
+A long-time resident of Spring gave us the history of the items on display and we were thoroughly enchanted with some of them.
 Can you believe they had a nursing display from the era of white caps and capes?

 When was the last time you played checkers over a fabulous cup of coffee?